openenclave/openenclave/docs/GettingStartedDocs/install_host_verify_Ubuntu_16.04.md

 If you wish to make use of the Open Enclave Host-Verify CMake package, please install CMake and [follow the instructions here](/cmake/sdk_cmake_targets_readme.md).

+Open Enclave SDK binary packages can also be [downloaded from GitHub](https://github.com/openenclave/openenclave/releases).

 ### 3. Verify the Open Enclave Host-Verify SDK install

 See [Using the Open Enclave Host-Verify SDK](Linux_using_host_verify.md) for verifying and using the installed SDK.